Raising Puppies to Be Brave: The Top 10 Ways to Create Confident Dogs

 4. Send Pups Home at 8 Weeks or Later.

-Sending puppies home too early, say at 6 weeks rather than 8, increases the chance that they will be fearful and reactive as adults.
+Sending puppies home too early, say at 6 or 7 weeks rather than 8, increases the chance that they will be fearful and reactive as adults.
 This holds true even if the litter has been taken away from their mother.
 Simply staying with their littermates helps build self-confident dogs.

 5. Present Pups with Appropriate Challenges.

 Some folks believe that baby puppies should be shielded from any fright or challenge that might stress them.
 We believe the opposite, although we obviously do not allow our puppies to get injured or terrified.
-However, we know that to gain self-confidence, puppies must do things that are hard for them, that take them out of their comfort zone.
+However, we know that to gain confidence, puppies must do things that are hard for them, that take them out of their comfort zone.

-Puppy equipment that is too easy for the puppies after 4 or 5 weeks of age (the Transition Period) is cute but not developmental.
+Puppy equipment that is too easy for the puppies after 4 or 5 weeks of age is cute but not developmental.
 Watching a 7-week old Lab puppy on a 1” high teeter or a German shepherd puppy on 4” dog walk may be fun but it isn’t doing anything for the pups because there is no challenge.

 6. Change Things Regularly.

-8. Recognize That Wariness is Normal.
+8. Recognize That Wariness is Normal in Puppies.

 Pups at this age develop at different rates so you may see some pups showing caution earlier than others.
 That’s just because their brains and nervous systems are maturing at different times.
 What appears to be a slow or even fearful puppy may just be a pup whose brain needs to finish up myelination, a key step that enables learning.

-When these older puppies come upon a new thing, they might move to a safer distance to observe and smell the item.
+When these puppies come upon a new thing, they might move to a safer distance to observe and smell the item.
 They might circle it to see what happens and then approach cautiously to touch and sniff the new thing.
 All of this is not only normal, it is SMART!

 9. Avoid Labeling Young Puppies.

 If we label a 6-week old (or worse yet, younger) puppy as “fearful” or “manipulative” simply because it is wary around a new object, we have made a serious error.
 What the puppy is doing is normal for its age.
-The difference between it and others in its litter might be due to physiologic rather than temperament.
+The difference between it and others in its litter might be due to physiology rather than temperament.
 Like people, dogs develop at different rates.
 Since we are talking about puppies that haven’t even been alive for two months yet, giving them the benefit of the doubt seems appropriate.